Would you let a robot design your furniture?

 This move from industrial to digital production represents a fundamental shift in the economy of design, said Laarman, comparing the transition to the industrial revolution.

-"Modernists in the early 20th century were developing new foreign languages for the dawn of a new industrial period.
+"Modernists in the early 20th century were developing new form languages for the dawn of a new industrial period.
 It was very much dependent on standardization and geometric shapes.

-"Right now, you can see digital fabrication is taking off and this leads to a completely new type of foreign language.
+"Right now, you can see digital fabrication is taking off and this leads to a completely new type of form language.
 It's still very early, but everybody sees the potential.
 Digital design, biotechnology, AI and robotics are going to completely change everything in the world, at every level of society.
 It's very important to start working on it."

 "Joris Laarman Lab: Design in the Digital Age" will be exhibited at Cooper Hewitt, The Smithsonian Design Museum from 27 September 2017 to 14 January 2018